StarRocks/starrocks/docs/en/quick_start/shared-nothing.md

 ---

 ## Load two datasets
-Generally, you will load data using a tool like ?????.
-Since this is a tutorial to get started with StarRocks we are using curl and the built-in stream load mechanism.
-Stream load and curl are popular when loading files from the local file system.
+There are many ways to load data into StarRocks.
+For this tutorial the simplest way is to use curl and StarRocks Stream Load.

-::: tip
+:::tip
 Open a new shell as these curl commands are run at the operating system prompt, not in the `mysql` client.
 The commands refer to the datasets that you downloaded, so run them from the directory where you downloaded the files.

 You will be prompted for a password.
 You probably have not assigned a password to the MySQL `root` user, so just hit enter.